 Final Words

-If you’re using Windows 7 or above for your computer, you can have a quick wipe for your hard drive as well.
-If you’re good with a single-write wipe, you don’t have to wipe the hard drive and reinstall an operating system completely.
+If you’re using Windows 7 or above for your computer, you can also have a quick wipe for your hard drive.
+If you’re good with a single-write wipe, you don’t have to wipe the hard drive and reinstall an operating system altogether.

-However, if you want a detailed and thorough hard drive wipe, you can follow the step from our guide above.
+However, if you want a detailed and thorough hard drive wipe, you can follow the steps from our guide above.